The must-sees, the guided tours, our favorites?

 Must

-- A cruise on the Seine.
+• A cruise-walk on the Seine.
 The Vedettes de Paris company is right at the foot of the Eiffel Tower.
 The show from the Seine is magical!
-Take advantage of our reduced rates.
+Take advantage of our discounted rates.

 To do with children